sarkhailstorm/sarkhailstorm/README.md

 </div>
 <br>

-<p>CS grad who loves turning ideas into actual working stuff.
-From <strong>Front-End</strong> magic to <strong>Back-End</strong> logic, I'm about building things that just work.
-Websites, apps, full-stack projects - you name it, I’ve probably tried building it (and broke it a few times along the way).</p>
+<p>CS grad who loves turning random ideas into stuff that actually works (most of the time).
+From <strong>Front-End</strong> magic to <strong>Back-End</strong> logic, I mess around with all kinds of projects.</p>

-<p>Got a weird bug or something acting up?
-I enjoy poking around until it makes sense again.
-I like keeping things secure too - no unexpected surprises on my watch.
+<p>Bugs?
+Glitches?
+Weird errors at 2 AM?
+I actually enjoy digging into those.
+It’s like a weird hobby.</p>

 <p>Big fan of Linux, scripting, and automating the boring stuff so I can focus on the fun parts.
-Let's connect!</p>
+If you're into code, caffeine, or just complaining about semicolons, we’ll probably get along.
+Let’s connect!</p>

 <div >